welkineins/programming-list/cpp-list.md

 ### Web Framework
 - [Wt](http://www.webtoolkit.eu/wt) - Wt (pronounced as witty) is a C++ library for developing web applications.
 The API is widget-centric and uses well-tested patterns of desktop GUI development tailored to the web.
 - [Crow](https://github.com/ipkn/crow) - Crow is very fast and easy to use C++ micro web framework (inspired by Python Flask)
+- [pistache](https://github.com/oktal/pistache/) - Pistache is a modern and elegant HTTP and REST framework for C++.
+It is entirely written in pure-C++11 and provides a clear and pleasant API.

 ### Application Framework
 - [Seastar](https://github.com/scylladb/seastar) - SeaStar is an event-driven framework allowing you to write non-blocking, asynchronous code in a relatively straightforward manner (once understood).
 It is based on futures.